imarkwick/oodls/README.md

 Waste-Food-Project
 ==================

 This is our final two-week challenge at Makers Academy.
-We will create a web application that will connect individuals with surplus to those local charities and organisations in need.
+We are aiming to create a web application that will connect individuals with surplus food to those local charities and organisations in need.
 This is a [team challenge](#team) drawing on an initial idea from [Claudia Beresford.](https://github.com/Callisto13)

 ###Team : Weekend To-Do List